Maddocent/Getting_Cleaning_Data/CodeBook.md

 ` as.factor(selected_data) `
 ` levels(selected_data$activities) `

-## The "run_analysis.R" script: Consists of six steps explained below:
+## The "run_analysis.R" script: Consists of eight steps explained below:

 STEP 1 - Installing packages used in this script: This step installs all the nessecary packages for the script to be able to execute all the written functions on the data.
 The packages: